Hong Kong Disneyland hopes for expansion magic

 "I'm really happy about that too because, not only does it bring business to Hong Kong Disneyland, it actually creates demand for tourism to Hong Kong."

-Among the three new attractions is a 25-meter (80-foot) "Toy Soldier Parachute Drop."
+Among the three new attractions is a 25-metre (80-foot) "Toy Soldier Parachute Drop".
 Coming over the next two years are the "Grizzly Gulch" and "Mystic Point" theme areas.

 The park's performance has been difficult to gauge given Disney declined to fully disclose key results and attendance figures.